tmaciazek/kaggle/README.md

 -  tweet text cleaning and tokenization,
 -  applying word embeddings using the GloVe dataset [glove.twitter.27B](https://nlp.stanford.edu/data/glove.twitter.27B.zip).

-The cleaned data is subsequently fed into a recurrent neural net shown in the schamtic picture below.
+The cleaned data is subsequently fed into a recurrent neural net with two bidirectional LSTM layers shown in the schamtic picture below.

 <img src="NLP_disaster_tweets/net.png" width="620" height="500">

+This can be found in the notebook [lstm.ipynb](NLP_disaster_tweets/lstm.ipynb)